In this video,

-Change the number in the repeat loop to 5, or the number of jumping costumes.
+Change the number in the repeat loop to five,

 Click and test again.

 Notice that the last costume in the animation

 That's because if you count the first purple block,

 so it still looks like it's jumping at the end.

-Since this stack affects the hero's looks, place it in the looks loop.
+Since this stack affects the hero's looks,

 Test the code now.

-The hero jumps all the time.
+Whoa, the hero jumps all the time.

-To fix this, pull out an “if/else” block.
+To fix this, pull out an if-else block.

-The condition is “up/down speed equal to zero.”
+The condition is up-down speed equal to zero.

 Build that into the blank.

 If it is equal to zero, the hero is probably on the ground,

-the hero is moving up or down, so it should look like it!
+the hero is moving up or down, so it should look like it.

 Put the new jumping code in here.

-Add this new stack into the looks loop.
+Add this new stack into the Looks loop.

-Now test by clicking the flag.
+Now test it by clicking the flag.

 Press the up arrow to jump.

-A couple times though.
+It animates, a couple of times though.

 Interesting bug, but you'll fix it.

-Place a “wait until” block at the bottom of the jump code.
+Place a wait-until block at the bottom of the jump code.

 You accomplished a lot today.

 Once you get all this done, share your project.

 Talk about the key controls and the goal of the game.

 Then, if you have some time and want to do some more,

-Now, it's your turn.
+Now it's your turn.

 Program the hero to loop through the jumping costumes

-Make the animation only happen when the hero is moving
+Make the animation happen only when the hero is moving

-up or down, or when the y speed is not 0.
+up or down, or when the up-down speed is not zero.

 after the hero goes through one jump cycle.